List of construction methods: Concrete

-Insulating concrete forms (ICFs) cam be used for home construction.
+Insulating concrete forms (ICFs) can be used for home construction.
 They are made by pouring concrete between rigid panels, often made out of polystyrene foam.
 Rebar can provide additional strength internally, and the exterior panels can remain in place once the concrete sets.
 It is essential to check the levels of foundation before pouring.

 Brick

 Bricks are laid with a mortar joint bonding them.
 The profile of the mortar can be varied depending on exposure or to create a specific visual effect.
 The most common profiles are flush (rag joint), bucket handle, weather struck, weather struck and cut and recessed.

 The bonding pattern describes the alignment of the bricks.
 Many standard bond patterns have been defined, including stretcher bond.
 Each stretcher (brick laid lengthwise) is offset by half a brick relative to the courses above and below of English bond.
 Stretchers and headers are laid with alternating courses aligned to one another.
 American common bond is similar to the English bond but with one course of headers for every six stretcher courses.
 English cross bond has courses of stretchers and headers, but with the alternating stretcher courses offset by half a brick.

 Flemish bond consists of alternating stretchers and headers in each course.
 Header bond has courses of headers offset by half a brick.
 Stack bond consists of bricks laid directly on top of one another with joints aligned.
 This is a weak bond and is likely to require reinforcement.
 Garden wall bond has three courses of stretchers then one course of headers.
 Sussex bond has three stretchers and one header in each course.